tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 If decryption fails, the server MUST abort the connection with a "decrypt_error" alert.
-Moreover, if there is no "echo_nonce" extension, and if its value does not match the derived echo_nonce, the server MUST abort the connection with a "decrypt_error" alert.
+Moreover, if there is no "echo_nonce" extension, or if its value does not match the derived echo_nonce, the server MUST abort the connection with a "decrypt_error" alert.
 Next, the server MUST scan ClientHelloInner for any "outer_extension" extensions and substitute their values with the values in ClientHelloOuter.